What's Hot to Buy, What's Not in July

-- Updates for Your Home: Big box home improvement and furniture stores generally have blowout sales the week of Fourth of July.
+- Home Improvement & Furniture: Big box home improvement and furniture stores generally have blowout sales the week of Fourth of July.

-Did you know: July was the fourth busiest month for sales in this category last year.
-Two of those months that outranked it – November and December – are the two best months for sales in almost every type of spending.
+Did you know: July tends to be the fourth busiest month for sales in this category.
+Two of those months that outrank it – November and December – are the two best months for sales in almost every type of spending.

 - Paint: While you’re updating your décor and appliances, why not slap a fresh coat of paint on the walls?

 National chains and specialty paint stores alike will try to motivate you to beat the summer heat and buy some paint.
-While some of these deals may be specific to the week of Fourth of July, other offers will last longer.
-The best deal depends on your paint needs – some stores, like Home Depot, will give you $5 off a gallon of certain brands, while others will give you a percentage off your total purchase.
+While some of these deals may be specific to the week of the Fourth of July, other offers will last longer.
+The best deal depends on your paint needs – some stores will give you $5 off a gallon of certain brands (equal to a 15-25% discount), while others will give you a percentage off your total purchase.

 What Not to Buy